shiningsunnyday/demodraft/README.md

 We use the following services:

 EC2: Server-side
+  * ping Michael for .pem to ssh in

 S3: Host website and bucket to upload user content
+  * ping Michael for read/write permission to bucket
+  * ping Michael for aws credentials to deploy to bucket

 RDS: PostgresQL database
   * install pgadmin4 workbench

-Route 53: Domain name registration and possible routing logic
+Route 53: Domain name registration

 # Costs